 I’ve always wanted to smash a guitar over someone’s head.
 You just can’t do that with a piano – Elton John

 That means the whole instrument – body, neck, and headstock.
 Look at it this way – when you take a bath or shower, you typically wash your entire body, not just part of it, right?
 The same should go for your guitar!

 Also – going back to the ‘dirt and grime on the fretboard’ thing I mentioned earlier, make sure you take the time to clean your fretboard each time you change your guitar strings.
-You may not notice how much crud can build up in between your frets, but over time it can get pretty bad if you don’t keep it clean.
-It’s also a good idea to use a good quality fretboard cleaner and conditioner occasionally.
+You may not notice how much crud can build up in between your frets, but over time, it can get pretty bad if you don’t keep it clean.
+Occasionally, using a good quality fretboard cleaner and conditioner is also a good idea.

-Guitars are (for most models, anyways) constructed almost entirely from wood.
+Guitars are (for most models) constructed almost entirely from wood.
 Wood is a natural and porous material that can be extremely sensitive to changes in relative humidity.

 That’s not to say that electrics can’t feel the effect.
-You can tell if an electric guitar is getting too dry when you start to feel the edges of the frets (due to the neck slightly shrinking), or tuning stability and playing action not being consistent.
+You can tell if an electric guitar is getting too dry when you start to feel the edges of the frets (due to the neck slightly shrinking), or tuning stability and inconsistent playing action.

 So what can you do?
 The easiest way is to use a guitar humidifier in your case or gig bag.
 There are several types, from simple plastic housings that hold a damp sponge (which will need to be re-dampened every so often) or more advanced solutions such as specially designed packages that allow for the transfer of humidity without much maintenance on your end.